Activated versus Non activated accounts

 Note : if filled-in, the member’s absence message will be displayed in the reminder email.

-This second case is very important when you consider the purpose of the Popsell programme: to build a long-term relationship between a member and his or her assigned customers, along the lines of a personal shopper or direct sales advisor.
+This second case is very important when you consider the purpose of the Popsell programme: to build a long-term relationship between a member and his or her assigned visitors, along the lines of a personal shopper or direct sales representative.